ibm-cloud-docs/vpc/api-change-log.md

 * **VPC network interfaces.** IP anti-spoofing checks had already been provided for enhanced security.
 However, certain use cases, such as having a virtual server instance act as a network gateway, require selective disabling of these checks.
 To accommodate these use cases, if you have the `is.instance.instance.ip-spoofing` IAM action, you can now enable the `allow_ip_spoofing` property when you [create a network interface](/apidocs/vpc#create-instance-network-interface).
 Alternatively, toggle the property when you [update an existing network interface](/apidocs/vpc#update-instance-network-interface).
 See also [About IP spoofing checks](/docs/vpc?topic=vpc-ip-spoofing-about).

-* **Proxy protocol for application load balancers for VPC.** Configure a load balancer [pool](/apidocs/vpc#create-load-balancer-pool) to use proxy protocol.
-The pool passes information about the client when a connection is opened to a back-end pool member.
+* **Proxy protocol for application load balancers for VPC.** * **Proxy protocol for application load balancers for VPC.** When you configure a load balancer [pool](/apidocs/vpc#create-load-balancer-pool) to use proxy protocol, the pool will pass information about the client to a back-end pool member when a connection is opened.

     You can also configure a load balancer [listener](/apidocs/vpc#create-load-balancer-listener) to accept proxy protocol information.
 This feature is useful when the client is, itself, a proxy (which, in turn, was connected to by the actual client) that supports the proxy protocol.
 This allows client information to be obtained and passed on to any pools that, themselves, have the proxy protocol enabled.